mvolkmann/blog/src/dart.md

 - `bin`

-  This directory contains `.dart` source files.
+  This directory contains `.dart` source files that are meant to be executed.

 - `bin/hello_world.dart`